pyeventsourcing/eventsourcing/docs/topics/domain.rst

 described in his book *Object Oriented Software Construction*.

 The 'boundary' of the aggregate is defined by the extent of the cluster of objects.
-The 'consistency' of the cluster of objects is maintaining by making sure all the changes that result from a single command are `recorded atomically
+The 'consistency' of the cluster of objects is maintained by making sure all the changes that result from a single command are `recorded atomically
 <https://en.wikipedia.org/wiki/Atomicity_(database_systems)>`_.
 There is
 only ever one cluster of objects for any given aggregate, so there is